-Boon Lay Nature Park
+Boon Lay Nature Garden

 A little update as of January 2021!

 What was once referred to as the Biodiverse Edible Garden at Jurong Central Park now has a name!
-The local residents who begin to form the regular community, have collectively agreed on calling it the Boon Lay Nature Park.
+The local residents who begin to form the regular community, have collectively agreed on calling it the Boon Lay Nature Garden.

 This is a place-making initiative for transforming an under-utilised green lawn in a public park space into a garden space for food, biodiversity and people.
 The National Parks Board (NParks) is interested to have Mr Tang replicate his success in creating biodiverse edible gardens in parks.
 NParks is also supportive of the Collective’s call for food forests, community composting and agrihood in Singapore.
 NParks invited Foodscape Collective and Mr Tang to work together to propose a community-based initiative that they can support.